zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/types/misc/index.d.ts:80:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:84:5 - (ae-forgotten-export) The symbol "SoapRetentionPolicy" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:98:5 - (ae-forgotten-export) The symbol "SortBy" needs to be exported by the entry point lib.d.ts
-// lib/types/network/index.d.ts:80:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:11:5 - (ae-forgotten-export) The symbol "NameSpace" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:65:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts
 // lib/types/workers/index.d.ts:12:5 - (ae-forgotten-export) The symbol "SyncMessage" needs to be exported by the entry point lib.d.ts